passbolt/passbolt_docker/README.md

 ### App file variables

 * FINGERPRINT:  GnuPG fingerprint
-* REGISTRATION: Defines if users can register
+* REGISTRATION: Defines if users can register (defaults to false)
 * SSL:          Forces passbolt to redirect to SSL any non-SSL request

 ### Core file variables